vishakhpk/iter-extrapolation/aav/README.md

 ```
 python3 eval_rewriter_distribution.py <model directory> <output model name> <output directory> <output filename>
 ```
 8. To run evaluation on the generated sequences, we include a utility script eval\_seqs\_cnn.py that consumes the output pickle file from the previous step and uses the trained CNN from step 6 to output fitness values.
 Here we show how to prepend the head string (that was truncated during data creation in step 5) to the generations and run inference.
 The scored output is saved as a pickle file.
+This script also has dependencies from the FLIP codebase and should be copied into the home directory of FLIP to be executed.
 ```
 python3 eval_seqs_cnn.py <saved pickle file from step 7> <output file name>
 ```